 Not all complications from surgery are considered negligence or malpractice.
 Instead, you would have to show that the complication was easily foreseeable and preventable, and that the physician did not take the proper steps to avoid the complication.
 Also, if you went to seek postoperative care and complained about your complications, but they were not properly addressed, you may have a valid medical malpractice claim against that physician.

 It is best to have your case assessed by a malpractice attorney.
 An attorney can review your medical records and determine if the physician acted negligently or if your complication was a normal, well-known risk with the surgical procedure itself.
 Contact Berkowitz and Hanna LLC today to schedule a no-obligation case evaluation.
-Call 866-479-7909 or contact us online to get started.
+Contact us online to get started.